anhaidgroup/delex/examples/Single-Machine-Example.md

 candidates.show()
 ```

-## Step Eight: Compute Recall
+### Step 8: Computing Recall

 Finally, we can compute recall.
 As you can see, the output of the PlanExecutor is actually grouped by the id of search_table.
-This is done for space and computation effeicency reasons.
+This is done for space and computation efficiency reasons.
 To compute recall we first need to 'unroll' the output and then do a set intersection with the gold pairs to get the number of true positives.

 ```
 # unroll the output